Philippine Revolution: Rise of Filipino nationalism

 In 1776, the first major challenge to monarchy in centuries occurred in the American Colonies.
 Although the American Revolution succeeded, it was in a relatively isolated area.
-In 1789, however, the French Revolution began to change the political landscape of Europe, as it ended absolute monarchy in France.
+In 1789, however, the French Revolution began to change the political landscape of Europe, as it ended the absolute monarchy in France.
 The power passed from the king to the people through representation in parliament.
 People in other European countries began asking for representation, as well.
 In the Philippines, this idea spread through the writings of criollo writers, such as Luis Rodríguez Varela, who called himself "Conde Filipino" (Earl of the Philippines).
 This was the first time that a colonist called himself a Filipino rather than a Spanish subject.
 With the increasing economic and political stability in the Philippines, the middle class began demanding that the churches in the Philippines be nationalized through a process known as Secularization.
 In this process, control of Philippine parishes were to be passed from the religious orders to the secular priests, particularly Philippine-born priests.
-The religious orders, or friars, reacted negatively and a political struggle between the friars and secular priests began.
+The religious orders, or friars, reacted negatively and a political struggle between the friars and the secular priests began.

 The 19th century was also a new era for Europe.
 Church power was declining, and friars began coming to the Philippines, ending hopes that the friars would relinquish their posts.
 With the opening of the Suez Canal, the voyage between Spain and the Philippines was made shorter.
 More peninsulares (Spaniards born in Spain) began pouring into the colony and started to occupy the various government positions traditionally held by the criollos (Spaniards born in the Philippines).
 In the 300 years of colonial rule, the criollos had been accustomed to being semi-autonomous with the governor-general, who was the only Spaniard (peninsulares) government official.
 The criollos demanded representation in the Spanish Cortes where they could express their grievances.
-This, together with the secularization issues, gave rise to the Criollo insurgencies.
+This, together with secularization issues, gave rise to the Criollo insurgencies.